jgiuffrida/dnd/stranger.md

   - these things are flumps
     - they are us?
     - they live in the cave
-  - Toilyn checks out the sick shit pond
+  - Toilynn checks out the sick shit pond
   - Bird sized mosquito like creatures eating things of dead bodies
   - Frumps - "watchout for the muck dwellers"
   - A bunch of mosquitos come out and then muck dwellers follow
-  - Toilyn goes out of sight from me
+  - Toilynn goes out of sight from me
   - I zap one of the Muckdwellers to death (i think, i didn't look, just pointed my finger)
   - Hide back behind the rock
   - Run out and burning hands all of them including a mushroom gecko